mnemocron/FHNW/README.md

 licensed under the [Unlicense](https://unlicense.org/)

-Some references and links to other works belong to the respective owners.
+Some references and links to other works belong to their respective owners.

 ```